 Editing a data connection

 If you have added data to the analysis using a connection to an external data source (e.g., Salesforce or Google Analytics) you may encounter situations when you want to change which columns to fetch, modify the date range to look at, or, in certain cases, add or remove views (data tables) in the data connection.
-Then, you can use the Source view to edit the connection.
+Then, you can use the Data canvas to edit the connection.

-- In the Source view, locate the node representing the data source of interest and click on the settings button on the node.
+- In the data canvas, locate the node that represents the data source of interest and click the Edit settings button at the lower part of the node.

 Make the desired changes to the data and click